Search skillsforcare.org.uk

 • Request a reference by phone

-This is quicker than waiting for letters and referees may be prepared to say things over the phone that they would not write down.
-But a quick phone call may not allow the referee to think about what the job involves.
-It is a good idea to follow up a telephone reference with a written reference.
+Quicker than waiting for letters and referees may be prepared to say things over the phone that they would not write down.
+Hpwever a phone call may not allow the referee to think about what the job involves.
+It's a good idea to follow up a telephone reference with a written reference.

 NOTE: If you are handed a reference by the person you interview or receive one by post before you have requested it, always follow it up with a phone call.